One of our customers recently mentioned............

-Last week, one of our customers mentioned that they were dealing with one of their vendors to purchase back some obsolete inventory.
+One of our customers recently mentioned that they were dealing with one of their vendors to purchase back some obsolete inventory.
 This is just one of the methods some companies use to move old or excess items they have purchased and today’s blog will be taking a look at a few more.

 Vendor Assisted – The example mentioned above is one method of dealing with excess inventory, and is one of the most important methods to consider when negotiating the purchase of new items.
 Unfortunately, many companies miss this opportunity until it is too late.
 Letting vendors you deal with know they may have an opportunity to buy back you excess inventory up front will many times get more aggressive pricing from them on the new items you are purchasing.